 How often does this kind of thing happen with the leading Christian leaders of our time?

-I’ve watched so many interviews with so many of these artists and marveled at how each of them would praise the others.
+I’ve watched numerous interviews with many of these artists and marveled at how each of them would praise the others.
 Not just from afar, but because they took the time to get to know one another and watch each other perform.

 Each time I’ve observed these things, I’ve had two reactions.

 One was awe.
 How incredible it was that these musicians, all playing for different bands and all enormously talented in their own right, respected each other and spoke well of each other in public.

 Sure, I’m sure some struggled with hidden jealousy from time to time, but these artists paid attention to what their peers were doing.
-They gleaned from each other and they had a great deal of class to speak well of each other.
+They gleaned from each other and they had a great deal of class to speak well of one another.

-George Harrison once asked why Led Zeppelin didn’t write “love ballads.”
-In response, Jimmy Page wrote “The Rain Song.”
+George Harrison once asked Led Zeppelin why they didn’t write “love ballads.”
+Jimmy Page wrote “The Rain Song” in response.